graycenw/website/content/research/defense.md

 widget: blank  # See https://wowchemy.com/docs/page-builder/
 headless: true  # This file represents a page section.
 weight: 15  # Order that this section will appear.
-title: "Watch my dissertation defense: How cells make decisions"
+title: "Dissertation defense: How cells make decisions"
 subtitle: "April 2, 2021"
 design:
-  columns: '3'
+  columns: '1'
 ---

 \